 While Congress remains deeply divided over issues such as the budget and immigration, many opportunities exist for creating systemic change through state policy.
 State policy change is especially relevant to addressing youth

-SchoolHouse Connection’s new, three-year state policy program has taken off.
-“Building Teams for Change” will support state-based teams around the country in achieving lasting, state-level policy changes that will end homelessness for many youth and improve the lives and futures of young people experiencing homelessness in up to forty states.
+SchoolHouse Connection’s state policy program, “Building Teams for Change,” supports state-based teams in achieving lasting, state-level policy changes that will end homelessness for many

 SchoolHouse Connection State Law Briefs

 - Current and Pending State Laws Allowing Unaccompanied Homeless Youth to Consent

 - Several state legislatures have recognized that unaccompanied homeless youth under age 18 need legal rights to access housing, shelter and other basic services.
 This document summarizes state laws, including recently enacted legislation in Wyoming, and a currently pending bill that SchoolHouse Connection is working on with partners in Arizona.